2 December 2021

 Finally, if your profession requires licensing, you’ll likely need to pay a fee too.
 Usually it’s easy to find out the costs by contacting your local professional board or association.

-When you get a business license in Pennsylvania, it’s also a good time to get business insurance.
+When you get a business license in Pennsylvania, it’s also a good time to get insurance.

 Here’s why: Business insurance, including general liability insurance and professional liability insurance, may be able to protect you financially if there’s an accident or injury at your worksite.
 It also can help cover legal costs if you’re engaged in a civil lawsuit.